HCMUS-HQHuy/PROXY-SERVER/HTTPS.md

 + Secondly, how to send request to server (real server) through out HTTPS protocols.

 We will use OPENSSL to solve these problems.
 OK!
-Now, let's get it!
+Now, let get it!
 ## First huge problem:
 **Solution:** We will make browser trust our own proxy server as a real server so that it can send to us through SSL and we get HTTP request (decripted request)
 ## Second huse problme: